etiennecollin/ift2015/README.md

 _By Etienne Collin & Emiliano Aviles_

+A basic NLP document processor that uses bigrams to predict text.

 ## How to setup

 Please note that the [stanford-corenlp-4.5.1 library](https://downloads.cs.stanford.edu/nlp/software/stanford-corenlp-4.5.1.zip) should be placed in the